Don’t Shoot Point Reyes Tule Elk!

 Step 1: Copy our letter below.

 As a member of the California-based international animal protection nonprofit organization In Defense of Animals with over 250,000 supporters, I oppose the National Park Service plan to kill native Tule elk, grow commercial crops, and permit ranchers to add chickens, turkeys, sheep, pigs, and goats to their exploitative operations.
+For this reason, I support Alternative F.

 As national park land, this property was specifically set aside to protect, restore, and preserve the natural environment including the wild animals who live there.
 The original intention was to phase out dairy and cattle ranching, not add more crops or animals to increase ranching profits.